 Our #WeGetConsent blog series explores topics relating to sex, consent, and relationships.
 You might want to start with Amara's simple guide on consent, what it entails and what it isn’t, Jake’s ‘Queering Consent’ blog in conjunction with Pride Week, and Allana’s blog on topics to discuss with sexual partners.

 If you’d like to contribute a blog to the series, please email us via firstname.lastname@example.org.

 Got a question about sex, relationships, and consent?

 Our group of student volunteers answers students' anonymous questions, so you can get an open honest answer from your peers.

-Submit your question here, and return to the page in a couple of days to see it answered!
+Submit your question here, and check the Facebook page in a couple of days to see it answered!